A guide to accessible purchasing

 - Invoice for payment on product that was previously purchased.

-Invoices for previously purchased projects can be paid without requiring an accessibility review.
+Invoices for previously purchased projects that are within a contract term and have been vetted for accessibility can be paid without requiring an accessibility review.

 - Invoice for a maintenance or license renewal